python-poetry/poetry/docs/cli.md

 * `--local`: Set/Get settings that are specific to a project (in the local configuration file `poetry.toml`).
 * `--migrate`: Migrate outdated configuration settings.

+## debug

+The `debug` command groups subcommands that are useful for, as the name suggests, debugging issues you might have when using Poetry with your projects.

+### debug info

+The `debug info` command shows debug information about Poetry and your project's virtual environment.

+### debug resolve

+The `debug resolve` command helps when debugging dependency resolution issues.
+The command attempts to resolve your dependencies and list the chosen packages and versions.

+### debug tags

+The `debug tags` command is useful when you want to see the supported packaging tags for your project's active virtual environment.
+This is useful when Poetry cannot install any known binary distributions for a dependency.

 ## env

 The `env` command groups subcommands to interact with the virtualenvs